Environments

 Time to Live (TTL)

 An infinite time-to-live means the environment will never be destroyed automatically.
-This is useful for static environments like staging or production but is not recommended for development environments.
+This is useful for static environments like staging or production, but is not recommended for development environments.

 An administrator can control the default and the maximum TTL values using TTL Policies.

 Non-admin users can set the time-to-live to any value that the Policy for the current Project allows.
-Users with admin role are not restricted by TTL policy.
+Users with an admin role are not restricted by TTL policy.

 Terragrunt Working Directory